TISSUE DAMAGE STUDIES

 - A more robust and comprehensive immunologic profile: improved safety and risk prediction thus reducing human health hazard risk

-- Drug development can be terminated before costly advanced stages of drug development: reduced investments in non-viable drugs and reduced attrition rate
+- Drug development can be terminated before costly advanced stages of drug development

 - Potential to improve drugs, generate blocking agents against immune effectors and make non-viable drugs accessible to patients